gtatters/ThermImageJ/Readme.md

 -------------------------------------------------

 -   The maximum number of video frames (i.e. stacks) will limited by the CPU and RAM, but success with videos and image stacks of up to ~1000 frames has been tested.
--   Due to memory limits in FIJI, delay convertinglarger video files to temperature until the files have been otherwise processed.
+-   Due to memory limits in FIJI, delay converting larger video files to temperature until the files have been otherwise processed.
 The memory required to work with converted files (32-Bit) is double that required to work with the 16-bit grayscale images.
+Or consider using the Fast option in the Raw2Temp function, which will create a virtual conversion that is usually quite close to the real data for normal biological temperatures.
 -   Consider cropping videos, re-sampling fewer stacks if you have oversampled videos, or performing ROI analyses on the 16-bit raw data and then calculate temperature using the raw2temp function also available in an R package (Thermimage).
 -   If you have large video files (&gt;2000 frames and high resolution), it is advisable to convert these videos to folders of png files, and use the File --&gt; Import --&gt; Image Sequence tool to skip files during import as a way of down-sampling.
 -   Finally, verify that the temperature values obtained with these macros are similar to the ones obtained using official thermal imaging software.
 See <https://github.com/gtatters/ThermimageCalibration> for details on performance accuracy (±0.04C), but a healthy skepticism is advised.
 Please post in the issues if you do suspect the Raw2Temp conversions are not consistent with expectations.